elaman13/Alx_Capstone/README.md

 Features

-- Students
+# Students

-Admin can create, list, update, delete students.
+- Admin can create, list, update, delete students.

-Teachers can see students only in they assigned sections.
+- Teachers can see students only in they assigned sections.

-Students can see only their own info.
+- Students can see only their own info.

-Teachers
+# Teachers

-Admin can manage all teachers.
+- Admin can manage all teachers.

-Teacher can see and update only they profile.
+- Teacher can see and update only they profile.

-Courses
+# Courses

-Admin can create and manage courses.
+- Admin can create and manage courses.

-Only admin can see courses.
+- Only admin can see courses.

-Sections
+# Sections

-Admin can manage all sections.
+- Admin can manage all sections.

-Teacher can see only sections they assigned.
+- Teacher can see only sections they assigned.

-Students can not see sections directly.
+- Students can not see sections directly.

-Grades
+# Grades

-Admin can create and manage grades.
+- Admin can create and manage grades.

-Teacher can update grades only in their courses.
+- Teacher can update grades only in their courses.

-Students can see only their own grades.
+- Students can see only their own grades.

-Searching and ordering
+# Searching and ordering

-Some views support searching and ordering (like students, teachers, courses, grades) using query params.
+- Some views support searching and ordering (like students, teachers, courses, grades) using query params.

-Role based permissions
+# Role based permissions

-Every request check the user role (admin, teacher, student) and give acces accordly.
+- Every request check the user role (admin, teacher, student) and give acces accordly.

 API Endpoints

-/api/students/ - list or create students
+- /api/students/ - list or create students

-/api/students/<id>/ - get, update, delete student
+- /api/students/<id>/ - get, update, delete student

-/api/teachers/ - list or create teachers
+- /api/teachers/ - list or create teachers

-/api/teachers/<id>/ - get, update, delete teacher
+- /api/teachers/<id>/ - get, update, delete teacher

-/api/courses/ - list or create courses
+- /api/courses/ - list or create courses

-/api/courses/<id>/ - get, update, delete course
+- /api/courses/<id>/ - get, update, delete course

-/api/sections/ - list or create sections
+- /api/sections/ - list or create sections

-/api/sections/<id>/ - get, update, delete section
+- /api/sections/<id>/ - get, update, delete section

-/api/grades/ - list or create grades
+-/api/grades/ - list or create grades

-/api/grades/<id>/ - get, update, delete grade
+-/api/grades/<id>/ - get, update, delete grade